10 Things I Hate About Bike Touring

 “Get in the wild on your bike!”, they say.
 “The perfect way to spot wildlife” they add.
 Yeah, sure, mostly rotting carcasses on the side of the road.

 In two years I think we saw something like a hundred different species, monkeys, birds, huge snakes, monitor lizards, turtles, frogs, rodents, deer… all smashed by cars and rotting.
-I can’t even imagine how many wild animals die this way every year, not even mentioning dogs and cats.
+I can’t even imagine how many wild animals die this way every year, not even mention dogs and cats.

 Truth is, we also saw quite a few living specimens, rare hornbills in Brunei, moon bears in Japan, dusky leaf monkeys (langur) in Thailand, steppe hamsters in Qinghai (China), and many more types of snakes, insects, birds, and whatever…